 Poland was probably a long over due visit for me as I have been exposed to the Polish culture since grade school.
 I went to a Polish private elementary school, my high school had many students from Polish descent and even now I live in a predominantly Polish neighborhood in Chicago.
 Little known fact, the largest Polish population outside of Poland is in Chicago so it’s really no surprise that I grew up knowing all about pirogies, Polish phrases, dances, music and that holy water they call spirytus.
 Now finally I would see it first hand from the “Motherland” herself.

 My first Krakow encounter after arriving in the bus station was being welcomed to Greg and Tom’s Hostel by Natalia’s addictive smile.
 (If you’ve read my post about smiles you would know that I believe in the power of a smile.
-Haven’t read the post?
-Check it out here.)
-You can’t help but to smile back and I definitely couldn’t.
+Read Traveling With A Smile – Latina Travel Stories. ) You can’t help but to smile back and I definitely couldn’t.
 As she suggested places to eat, drink and visit I could tell her picks excited her which is always a plus when it’s coming from a local.
 Krakow was already off to a good start.

 Before I could explore the city and Natalia’s must visit spots I was in desperate need of clean clothes so my first task when arriving to Krakow was to do laundry.
 I know what you’re thinking, why mention this?
 While it’s not the super exciting and glamorous side of traveling and I’m just as excited about writing about this as I was about being there 😏 but even when traveling you can’t get away from tasks like this.
 Procrastination is much harder when all you have is your #lifeinabag.
 While finding a place became a mission of its own, learning how to use the coin operated machines and then actually doing said laundry made me feel so accomplished.
 Mind you it’s been at least 3 years since I’ve been to an actual laundromat and this particular one had no assistant to help.